tekumara/notes/ripgrep.md

 # ignore javascript files
 rg -g '!*.js'
+rg -Tjs # ignores *.js, *.jsx, *.vue

+# search python files but not files named conftest.py
+# NB: order of the globs is important.
+Later globs are applied on top of previous globs.
+# So if the order is reversed, conftest.py will be included.
+rg --glob '*.py' --glob '!conftest.py' --no-heading "import AppSettings"

 ```

 In above examples the implicit path to search is `.` (the current directory).